Fresh and colorful vegan summer rolls made with rice paper wraps. Fun, filling, veggie-packed and served with the best peanut sauce ever!

 - Prepare the tofu and veggies: Press the tofu, ideally using a tofu press, or by placing the tofu on a plate with another plate on top of it and then placing something heavy on top like a stack of books or a heavy pot.
 Let it press for around 20 minutes while you prepare the veggies.

 - Slice your cucumbers and red cabbage and red bell pepper and avocado and shred your carrot.

-- Add the soy sauce, hoisin sauce, maple syrup, ground ginger, garlic powder, onion powder and cayenne pepper into a jug and whisk it up into a sauce for the tofu.
+- Make the sauce for the tofu: Add the soy sauce, hoisin sauce, maple syrup, ground ginger, garlic powder, onion powder and cayenne pepper into a jug and whisk it up into a sauce for the tofu.

-- Pour it over the fried tofu and fry the tofu in the sauce until the tofu is sticky and browned.
+- Add the sauce: Pour the sauce over the fried tofu and fry the tofu in the sauce until the tofu is sticky and browned.

-- Fill a bowl with warm water.
+- Assemble your summer rolls: Now you're ready to assemble your summer rolls.
+Fill a bowl with warm water.
 Ideally the bowl should be big enough to fit the rice paper but if it’s not, it will still work, you will just have to swirl it around.